 Basically a guesthouse, but this time in a traditional Korean house, which is called hanok.
 These could be in recently built houses that mimic ancient architecture, or actual hanok that are sometimes 100 years old.

 The traditional rooms have sliding paper doors and you may be sleeping on a yo (a soft mattress) or a western bed.
-It’s similar to the templestay in that there is no TV or Wifi, so be warned if you need the Internet.
+It’s similar to the templestay in that there is no TV or Wifi in the older buildings, so be warned if you need the Internet.

 This is a homely experience and truly Korean, although the Japanese ryokan does come very close.
 One of the most popular South Korea travel tips when considering staying in a Hanok is that toilets may be in an outhouse, which is not fun when temperatures get negative in winter.
 You can always just visit Bukchon in Seoul for the day and have tea in a Hanok and skip the sleepover.